• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 5. Certificate of Origin

-This document, issued by the Chamber of Commerce or an equivalent authority in the country of origin, confirms the country from which the goods are exported.
-It is essential for determining customs duties and tariff exemptions.
+Issued by the Chamber of Commerce or similar authority in the origin country, confirming the country from which the goods are exported.
+Important for tariff determination and potential exemptions.

 6. Order Registration License